 Rubber stamps are available in many different designs.
 Find some with animals or environmental symbols like the "chasing arrows" which stand for the recycling process.
 Before stamping, decide if you want to make a picture or just an overall pattern.
 When you have a plan in mind, stamp away on the front of the grocery bag.
 Use markers or colored pencils to color the designs when they're dry.

-Visit Kids Take Action at the American Forest and Paper Association website to learn how you can reuse and recycle paper bags.
+See the American Forest and Paper Association website to learn how paper may be recycled.

-Finally, here's a special Earth Day tip.
+Here's a special Earth Day tip.
 The National Arbor Day Foundation is an educational organization which promotes tree care and conservation.
-Visit their Web site to learn more about the important role trees play in preserving the environment.
+Visit their Web site to learn more about the important role trees play in preserving

 Volume 12 No. 3